tvsnarayana/tech-interview-handbook/non-technical-tips/behavioural.md

 - Tell me about your past projects.
 - Explain me your toughest project and the working architecture.
 - Apart from technical knowledge what did you learn during your internship?
-- If someone has different viewpoint to do a project like different programming language, how would handle this situation?
+- If someone has a different viewpoint to do a project like different programming language, how would handle this situation?
 - What are your most interesting subjects and why?
 - Did you find any bug in Slack?
 - What is your favorite feature and why?